a-karma/Bogor_Workshop/DAY_2/Session2.md

 Now that we have familiarised ourselves with this file format, let's try to generate some new bams!

 #### Aligning reads
-Aligning short-read sequences is the foundational step to most genomic and transcriptomic analyses.
+Aligning short-read sequences is a necessary step in most genomic and transcriptomic analyses.
 There are several tools to perform this task such as Bowtie2, BWA, HISAT2, MUMmer4, STAR, and TopHat2 just to name a few.
 Here we are going to focus on the Burrows Wheeler Aligner (BWA) but the procedure can be generalised to any aligner with minor modifications.

-The first step for using BWA consist in makeing an index of the reference genome in fasta format.
+TTo efficiently align reads to the genome, BWA requires an index file, which is a collection of pre-computed data structures that represent the reference genome.
+These data structures allow BWA to quickly locate potential alignment positions for reads without having to scan the entire genome each time.
+The first step for using BWA therefore consists in makeing an index of the reference genome in fasta format.
 This can be done via the `bwa index` command:

 ```sh
 bwa index [-a bwtsw|is] input_reference.fasta index_prefix